 Durlston Country Park parkrun

 Following the South West Coast Path brings the opportunity to participate in numerous parkruns.
 The first of these is Durlston Country Park parkrun.
-Most of the route is on the coast path itself, where the stunning views (almost) make up the gradients, which make this event the third toughest parkrun in the UK.
+Much of the route is along the coast path itself.
+The stunning views (almost) make up the gradients, which make this event the third toughest parkrun in the UK.

 Anvil Point